 As we picked up our gear at Whistler Blackcomb for our week of snowboarding, everyone in the shop asked us if we would be doing Fresh Tracks.
-After figuring out exactly what Fresh Tracks was, we made up our mind to give them a try least once during the next 5 days of boarding. (we ended up doing fresh tracks twice) We bought our ticket in advance and two days later we were lining up for our first run on fresh tracks.
+After figuring out exactly what Fresh Tracks was, we made up our mind to give them a try at least once during the next 5 days of boarding. (we ended up doing fresh tracks in Whistler twice) We bought our ticket in advance and two days later we were lining up for our first run on fresh tracks.

-What is Fresh Tracks?
+What is First Tracks?

+During peak season, you may risk missing Fresh Tracks if you are late because only the first 650 people are allowed up.
 We weren’t in any danger of that today, there was a queue, but it was a small queue.
 So, with fresh coffee in our hands, we joined the morning line up, got to know our fellow early morning risers and waited for the gondola to open.
 Read more: 30 Awesome Things to Do in Whistler, BC

 The morning sun over the Rocky Mountains is beautiful!
 We arrived at the top of the gondola to a spectacular sunrise over the snowcapped mountains.
 The air was brisk and cool, but the sky was clear and blue.
 We snapped photos of the scene before giving heading into the chalet for an enormous buffet breakfast.